 Selected scenes from this play have been produced in and read by various companies and venues, though the play as a whole has not yet had its premiere.
 The car scene was produced by the Taffety Punk Theatre Company as part of an evening of one-acts called The Car Plays (2011).
-The funeral home scene was read at Theatre J (2010).
+The funeral home scene was read at Theater J (2010).
 The diner scene was commissioned by the Accokeek Creek Theatre Company and read at the Kennedy Center’s Page-to-Stage Festival (2008).
 The two apartment scenes were taken, exactly as they are, from my play ABSTRACT NUDE, which was produced at the Capital Fringe Festival (2007).
-And the doctor’s office scene was produced as Red Stuff in the Mead Theatre Lab, the Kennedy Center, and the Washington Theater Festival in DC and at the ACME Theater in Boston (all in 2006).
+And the doctor’s office scene was produced (as RED STUFF) at the ACME Theater in Boston and in the Mead Theatre Lab, the Kennedy Center, and the Washington Theater Festival in DC (all in 2006).

-The one thing that sets BUGGY & TYLER apart is that it’s aimed at what I believe to be a non-traditional theater-going audience: the sort of young men (and women, I suppose) who would typically rather attend a broad Farrelly brothers comedy.
+The one thing that sets BUGGY & TYLER apart is that it’s aimed at a non-traditional theater-going audience: the sort of young men (and women, I suppose) who would typically rather attend a broad Farrelly brothers comedy.
 (Think Dumb & Dumber.)
 This is, for me, a very under-served audience… at least in the theater.
 (Everywhere else?
 Not so much.)
 But make no mistake: the play will challenge them.
-What it does, I hope — or what it tries to do, very explicitly — is meet them where they feel comfortable, in the world of slapstick and low-brow gags and profanity, and guide them slowly over the course of the play to deeper, richer, more difficult territory.
+What it does, I hope—or what it tries to do, very explicitly—is meet them where they feel comfortable, in the world of slapstick and low-brow gags and profanity, and guide them slowly over the course of the play to deeper, richer, more difficult territory.
 If it works, they’ll be laughing more out of anxiety than delight.

 Am I done with these two guys?
 I have a feeling I’m not: I may never be done, in fact.
 But for now, this is where they live.
 And I’m glad they have a home.